grezniczek/redcap_survey_auth/README.md

 ## Authentication sessions

 Authorization is stored in the REDCap survey session for the browser making the request.
+Successful login rotates the session identifier and invalidates the previous identifier while retaining needed session data.
+This security update invalidates earlier grants and login forms: participants must reopen the resource and sign in again.
 Sharing a survey, dashboard, or report URL does not share authorization.
 Old URL authentication tokens and calendar-day dashboard/report session flags are no longer accepted.

 - Use one active survey tab at a time.
 Multiple login tabs can authenticate independently without refreshing after another tab opens.
 Completing a survey with final Submit makes REDCap destroy the shared survey session, so other tabs must sign in again; unsaved answers are not automatically restored.
 - Login forms expire after 10 minutes.
 Reopen the resource to obtain a fresh form.